Macerich

 Lt.-Gen. Rick Findley, deputy commander of the North American Aerospace Defense Command, and Robert Taylor, senior property manager at Citadel Mall, perform the ceremonial ribbon cutting during the November 18, 2005 launch of the Citadel Mall's Santa Tracking Station.

 The Macerich Company (/ˈmeɪsrɪtʃ/ MAYSS-ritch) is a real estate investment trust that invests in shopping centers.
 It is the third-largest owner and operator of shopping centers in the United States.
 As of December 31, 2024, the company owned interests in 43 properties comprising 43 million square feet of leasable area.
 The company name is a portmanteau of its founders, Mace Siegel and Richard Cohen.

 History

 The company traces its antecedents to the MaceRich Real Estate Company founded in New York in 1964 by Mace Siegel and Richard Cohen who combined their first names to name their company.

 In 1994, the company became a public company via an initial public offering.

-In 2002, Macerich acquired Phoenix, Arizona-based Westcor for $1.475 billion.
+In 2002, Macerich acquired Phoenix, Arizona–based Westcor for $1.475 billion.
 The purchase added 9 properties to Macerich's portfolio making them the largest mall owner in the Phoenix Metropolitan Area.

 In 2005, the company acquired most of Rochester, New York-based Wilmorite Properties' portfolio for $2.333 billion, adding 11 shopping centers to Macerich's portfolio, including Tysons Corner Center in Tysons, Virginia.

 In 2006, the company name was rebranded to "Macerich."

 On April 1, 2015, the company rejected a $16.8 billion takeover offer from Simon Property Group.

+In 2024, Jackson Hsieh took over as CEO of Macerich, succeeding former CEO, Thomas O'Hern.
+In the same year, the company announced that Daniel Swanstrom would succeed Scott Kingsmore as CFO.